 - Distributed development: Your development teams can access the environment via the Internet, enabling them to work on projects regardless of their geographic location.

-- Efficient application management: The PaaS model gives you access to everything you need to support the entire lifecycle of your application.
+- Efficient application management: The platform as a service model gives you access to everything you need to support the entire lifecycle of your application.
 This includes building, deploying, managing, testing and updating the app — all in the same integrated environment.

 No solution is perfect.
-Despite the benefits, the PaaS model can present challenges.
+Despite the benefits, the platform as a service model can present challenges.
 Depending upon your specific pain points and what type of disruptions are the most problematic for you, the priority of these issues will differ.

 Some may be non-starters; others might just be minor annoyances.
 Still, it is always important to understand what you're getting into.